mlflow/mlflow/docs/source/projects.rst

   file in the root of the project directory or by including a ``conda_env`` entry in your ``MLproject`` file.
 For details, see the :ref:`project-directories` and :ref:`mlproject-specify-environment` sections.

-  The ``mlflow run`` command supports running a Conda environment project as a Python environment project.
+  The ``mlflow run`` command supports running a Conda environment project as a Virtualenv environment project.
   To do this, run ``mlflow run`` with ``--env-manager local``:

   .. code-block:: bash